How to apply

 In order to expand Medicaid, states must determine how they will fund their portion of the cost.
 The federal government pays 100 percent of the cost of Medicaid expansion through 2016, but after that, the states gradually assume a small portion of the expense, reaching ten percent by 2020 (it will remain at that level going forward).
 In South Dakota’s case, the state’s portion of the bill was expected to be $30 million to $33 million by 2020, although some of that was expected to be offset by savings on uncompensated care costs.

-A coalition of stakeholders, including state officials and Native American tribal officials, met for the first time on October 7 to work on finding ways to free up the funding that the state will need in order to cover its portion of the Medicaid expansion bill in future years.
-But Daugaard’s proposal that was unveiled on December 8 indicates that the state will actually save more than they’ll spend, once they incorporate the fact that the state won’t have to continue funding care for Native Americans outside of IHS facilities if they’re eligible for expanded Medicaid.
+A coalition of stakeholders, including state officials and Native American tribal officials, met for the first time in October 2015 to work on finding ways to free up the funding that the state will need in order to cover its portion of the Medicaid expansion bill in future years.
+But Daugaard’s proposal that was unveiled in December 2015 indicates that the state will actually save more than they’ll spend, once they incorporate the fact that the state won’t have to continue funding care for Native Americans outside of IHS facilities if they’re eligible for expanded Medicaid.

 2014 efforts to expand Medicaid

 In 2014, Governor Daugaard tried to get HHS to approve his modified version of Medicaid expansion, covering only people with incomes up to the poverty level, instead of to 138 percent of poverty level as called for in the ACA.
 But HHS rejected his proposals, noting that federal funding for Medicaid expansion is only available if states agree to expand coverage up to 138 percent of the poverty level (states are allowed to use innovative approaches in doing so, however, such as using Medicaid funding to purchase private coverage for enrollees).